browndeer/lolcode-spec/v1.450/lolcode-spec.md

 I HAS A VAR ITZ A NUMBR AN ITZ 12 OBTW this is a long comment block
       see, i have more comments here
       and here
-TLDR, I HAS A FISH ITZ A NUMBR AN ITZ VAR
+TLDR I HAS A FISH ITZ A NUMBR AN ITZ VAR
 ```

 ### File Creation